 - There are various modes of liquid detection that can be chosen.
-For security reasons, double detection mode can be used for all cavities and containers (sample tubes, troughs, etc.). - Maximum security is assured by the following detection modes: - Detecting twice with separate tips, with retract - Detecting twice with even/odd tips - Detecting twice with first tip. - The use of other liquid detection modes must be discussed with the responsible application specialist. - For the aspiration, the offset (submerge) must be set as follows: - Plates: ≥ 1 mm - Sample tubes: ≥ 2 mm - Troughs: ≥ 3 mm - The minimum volumes needed for liquid detection, must be provided.
+For security reasons, double detection mode can be used for all cavities and containers (sample tubes, troughs, etc.).
+Maximum security is assured by the following detection modes: - Detecting twice with separate tips, with retract - Detecting twice with separate ups, with Detecting twice with even/odd tips - Detecting twice with even/odd if Detecting twice with first tip. - The use of other liquid detection modes must be discussed with the responsible application specialist. - For the aspiration, the offset (submerge) must be set as follows: - Plates: ≥ 1 mm - Sample tubes: $\geq$ 2 mm - - Troughs: $\ge$ 3 mm - The minimum volumes needed for liquid detection, must be provided.
 Refer to cross references above. - Each liquid has to be tested in the appropriate labware and corresponding carriers for its detectability before using it.
 Liquid detection for each channel must be tested.